cfinlay/cfinlay.github.io/_pages/about.md

 elliptic Partial Differential Equations (PDEs).
 These are equations that describe "diffusion-like" behaviour, in that they have properties very similar to the Laplace operator.
-These types of equations are very common and describe a wide range of physical phenomenon in physics and engineering, including optimal control and inverse problems.
+These types of equations are very common and describe a wide range of physical phenomenon in physics and engineering, including optimal control (through the HJB operator) and inverse problems.

 Prior to grad school, I worked as a data analyst for [Natural Resources Canada](https://www.nrcan.gc.ca/home); in ancient times I was a guitar